İsmail Kartal

-İsmail Kartal (born 15 June 1961), colloquially known by the given nickname "Arap İsmail" due to his tanned skin, is a Turkish professional football manager and former player who recently was the manager of Persian Gulf Pro League club Persepolis.
+İsmail Kartal (born 15 June 1961), colloquially known by the given nickname "Arap İsmail" due to his tanned skin, is a Turkish professional football manager of the Süper Lig club Fenerbahçe.

 Playing career

 Born in Istanbul, Turkey, Kartal began his football career at Sarıyer.
 He later transferred to Gaziantepspor.
 After two years at the club, he transferred to Fenerbahce and played there from 1983 to 1993, playing 235 matches and scoring 15 goals, nine of which came from penalties.
 He won two national league titles with Fenerbahce in 1984–85 and 1988–89 seasons.

-He enjoyed the most productive period of his playing career with Denizlispor in the 1993-1994 season, scoring 12 goals in 32 matches.
-After playing for Adanaspor in the 1994-1995 season, he retired from active football.
+He enjoyed the most productive period of his playing career with Denizlispor in the 1993–1994 season, scoring 12 goals in 32 matches.
+After playing for Adanaspor in the 1994–1995 season, he retired from active football.
 Kartal played twelve seasons from 1981 to 1993 in the Turkish Süper Lig.

 International career

 Kartal two appearances for the senior Turkey U21 national football team from 1982 through 1984 and made six appearances for the senior Turkey national football team from 1982 through 1985.